FaezehFaez2025/research-notes-hub/metrics-and-evaluation/statistical-tests/README.md

 Because both models are evaluated on the **same 200 samples**, the data are **paired**.

-### Intuition

-If the two models are truly equal, then:
-- On some samples, InvertiTune will score higher (positive difference: `dᵢ > 0`)
-- On other samples, DeepEx will score higher (negative difference: `dᵢ < 0`)
-- These differences should be **balanced** in both direction and magnitude

-The Wilcoxon test checks whether the positive and negative differences are balanced or if one direction dominates.

 ### How It Works (Step by Step)

 **Step 1: Compute differences** for each sample: `dᵢ = aᵢ - bᵢ`